Coronavirus - COVID-19

 Request for Family Medical Leave - Request for medical leave due to serious health condition

-If you are absent because you have tested positive for COVID-19, are having COVID-19 related symptoms, or been advised to quarantine, please do not report on site until you have contacted Melissa Beck in the Human Resource department and completed your Return to Work Certification form.
+If you have tested positive for COVID-19, are having COVID-19 related symptoms, or been advised to quarantine, do not report on site.
+Please contact our COVID Response Team at firstname.lastname@example.org for guidance on next steps.

 The District is requiring all employees to notify the Human Resource Department of any recent/upcoming travel plans.
 If you are traveling out of the country, on a cruise, to any locations now identified or become identified as Alert Level 2 or Warning Level 3 area, it is mandatory that you notify Human Resources by completing the required Google survey - Mandatory Travel Reporting.